This post was originally published on 21st April 2016.

 Except there’s an 11% failure rate.
 The earlier you take Plan B, the better, but even taken within 24 hours, it's still only 95% effective — which sounds like good odds, unless you end up in the 5%.

 Even though I was well-versed in procuring Plan B (I’d taken it three times over the past decade) what I hadn’t really understood was how it works.
-Turns out, if a fertilized egg has already attached to the uterus, Plan B is ineffective.
+Turns out, if a fertilised egg has already attached to the uterus, Plan B is ineffective.
 In that way, it is a race against time to get the pills, and while I know it likely was already too late, I do sometimes wonder if that extra hour of waiting for the pharmacist’s schedule to clear up made a difference.

 Once I found out I was pregnant, after a lot of thinking, I decided to become a parent.
 And today, I am so happy that I have my giggly, wide-eyed 10-month old daughter, Lucy.
 I wouldn’t change the situation.
 But, at the same time, I also wish that Plan B had worked.